NASA-Openscapes/earthdata-cloud-cookbook/contributing/recipe-quarto-setup.md

     - Save it temporarily somewhere you will remember; we will move it together

-## Configure RStudio with GitHub
+## Configure RStudio with GitHub and Quarto

 *From [r-for-excel::github-brief-intro-config](https://rstudio-conf-2020.github.io/r-for-excel/rstudio.html#github-brief-intro-config)*

-Before we break, we are going to set up Git and GitHub which we will be using along with R and RStudio for the rest of the workshop.

 Before we do the setup configuration, let me take a moment to talk about what Git and GitHub are.